wlsf82/cv/README.md

 - Code review
 - Continuous integration, continuous deployment, and continuous delivery

+Some of my achievements at QWIC so far are:

+- Improvements in the test automation framework to allow for easy maintenance and readability
+- Improvements on git workflow to improve the overal team effeciency and productivity

 ### Software Consultant at [Taller Digital Business](https://taller.net.br/en/) (July 2020 - September 2020)

 - Consulting in quality assurance subjects